Rules defining attack counters¶

 To create and apply the rule:

-Create the rule Define forced browsing attacks counter or Define brute-force attacks counter in the Profile & Rules section of the Wallarm Console.
+Create the rule Tag requests as a forced browsing attack or Tag requests as a brute-force attack in the Profile & Rules section of the Wallarm Console.
 The rule consists of the following components:

 - Condition describes the request to add the brute‑force or forced browsing tags to.